top of page

 Focus: Black Oklahoma broadcasts monthly on KOSU, an NPR affiliate.
 FBO airs live every 3rd Sunday at 3:00pm on 91.7 in central Oklahoma, 107.3 in south Tulsa, at 8.

-Focus: Black Oklahoma is a project of Tri-City Collective, produced in partnership with KOSU Radio, and Tulsa Artist Fellowship.
-Additional support is provided by the George Kaiser Family Foundation, the Charles and Lynn Schusterman Family Philanthropies, and the Commemoration Fund.
+Focus: Black Oklahoma is a project of Tri-City Collective, produced in partnership with KOSU Radio.
+Additional support is provided by the Commemoration Fund and Press Forward.

 Focus: Black Oklahoma’s executive producers are Quraysh Ali Lansana and Bracken Klar.
-Our associate producers are Smriti Iyengar and Jesse Ulrich.
+Our associate producers are Naomi Agnew and Jesse Ulrich.

 bottom of page